 - Less pain: The CO2 laser beam seals nerve endings and lymphatics, resulting in less post-operative swelling and pain.
 The patient experiences a far more comfortable post-operative recovery.

 - Less bleeding: As it cuts, the laser beam seals small blood vessels.

 - Less post-op infection: the cutting laser efficiently destroys bacteria in its path (a sanitizing effect).

 - Faster recovery time: Reduced post-op pain, reduced risk of infection, less bleeding and less swelling, and less time under anesthesia all combine in most cases to allow the patient a speedy recovery after the surgery.
 Pets treated with laser surgery typically walk, eat, drink, or play much sooner than after conventional scalpel surgery.

 Laser surgery also benefits the veterinary surgeon and the pet’s family, as well.
 The unique capabilities of a CO2 surgical laser make many surgical procedures much simpler, much faster and reduce patient risk.

-The doctors of the Chastain Veterinary Medical Group have been so impressed with the capabilities of the surgical laser that we have decided to use it on almost all of our routine surgeries, at no additional cost.
+The doctors of the Chastain Veterinary Medical Group have been so impressed with the capabilities of the surgical laser that we have decided to use it on almost all of our routine surgeries.
 These routine surgeries are: